zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-event-classes.rst

 Event Classes
 #############

 Event Classes are used to group together specific types of events.
 This can be useful for situations where an event should be dropped or text should be altered to be more human readable.
 This is typically done through a python transform.

 To define a class, supply the path to the class or classes.
 Then, for each event class, supply the appropriate properties for the class.
-These include the option to create and/or remove the event class during ZenPack installation/uninstallation, description, and a transform.
+These include the option to remove the event class during ZenPack installation/uninstallation, description, and a transform.
 You can also define mappings to apply to events based on a key and supply an explanation and/or resolution to an issue.

 The following example shows an example of a `zenpack.yaml` file with an example of a definition of an event class.

 .. code-block:: yaml